 - 2 tablespoons kosher salt

-- Load smoker hopper with desired wood smoker pellets.
+- Load smoker hopper with desired wood pellets.

-- Preheat your wood pellet smoker to 225°F following the manufacturer’s instructions.
+- Preheat your pellet smoker to 225°F following the manufacturer’s instructions.

 - Use a sharp knife to trim excess fat from the back of the brisket (You may substitute brisket flat or point for whole brisket).